Life Insurance Statistics for 2026

 The Life Insurance Need-Gap

-America faces a life insurance shortfall affecting 102 million adults who acknowledge needing coverage but lack adequate protection.
+America has a life insurance shortfall affecting 102 million adults who acknowledge needing coverage but lack adequate protection.
 This includes 27 million current policyholders requiring more protection and 75 million Americans with no coverage.

 Why People Don’t Buy Life Insurance